 Should You Hire a Shopify Expert?

 You can go with a seasoned expert with tons of experience or a newcomer offering their services at a reduced price.
-Feel free to shop around – the marketplace is ripe with amazing talent that can make your job easier.
+Feel free to shop around – the marketplace is ripe with amazing talent that can make your job much easier.

-Then again, there are experts who can just build you your entire store from scratch for you, getting you all set up to sell products, make back the initial cost, and start a profitable new business.
+Then again, there are experts who can just build you your entire online store from scratch for you, getting you all set up to sell products, make back the initial cost, and start a profitable new business.
 Part of their pitch should be that they pay for themselves in the long-run.

 What is Shopify?

 Shopify is the world's leading all-in-one SaaS ecommerce platform that lets you start, grow, and manage your online store using hundreds of built-in features and thousands of apps.
 Shopify gives you everything you need to get started selling, via your online store, social channels or your physical shop through their integrated POS.